-With 70% of Japan’s landmass covered with mountains, we recommend immersing yourself in nature on a hiking trail in Hakone and marvel at the majesty of Mount Fuji, experience the soothing calm of a Zen garden at the Ryoan-ji Zen temple in Kyoto or simply enjoy a picnic at Tokyo’s Ueno Park surrounded by cherry blossom trees – it’s quite picturesque!
+With 70% of Japan’s landmass covered with mountains, we recommend immersing yourself in nature on a hiking trail in Hakone to marvel at the majesty of Mount Fuji, experiencing the soothing calm of a Zen garden at the Ryoan-ji Zen temple in Kyoto or simply enjoying a picnic at Tokyo’s Ueno Park surrounded by cherry blossom trees – it’s quite picturesque!

 Delicious and varied foodie experiences

 With a wealth of influences, styles, flavours and types, Japanese cuisine has something for everyone.
-Whether you’re a Katsu curry lover, obsessive about Ramen, or down with conveyor belt sushi– Japan is the perfect destination to whet your travel appetite.
-Even 7 Eleven shops are full of snacks and affordable treats to keep you going!
-Pssst… don’t forget to read out Japan Food Guide where we tell you all about our favourite food and drinks.
+Whether you’re a Katsu curry lover, obsessed with Ramen, or fascinated by conveyor belt sushi, Japan is the perfect destination to whet your travel appetite.
+Even the unnasuming 7-Eleven convenience stores are full of delicious snacks and affordable treats to keep you going.
+Why not have a read of our Japan Food Guide where we tell you all about our favourite food and drink in Japan?

 Recharge and rejuvenate in volcanic hot springs

-Despite its buzzing cities, Japan can be a rejuvenating holiday destination in its own unique way.
-Visit the quaint town of Takayama and enjoy some peace and tranquility among the striking Japanese Alps or relax after a day of exploring in a traditional Onsen (thermal hot springs).
-Thanks to Japan’s volcanic grounds and mountainous landscape, Japan is home to over 3,000 onsens.
-Whether you visit a modern one in a city or the ones part of Ryokans (traditional guest houses), you’ll recharge your batteries in no time!
+Despite its buzzing cities, Japan can be a rejuvenating holiday destination in its own unique way too.
+Visit the quaint town of Takayama and enjoy some peace and tranquility among the striking Japanese Alps, or relax after a day of exploring in a traditional onsen (thermal hot springs).
+Thanks to Japan’s volcanic grounds and mountainous landscapes, there are over 3,000 onsens to choose from.
+Whether you visit a modern hot spring in a city or a more traditional one that’s part of the ryokans (traditional guest houses), you’ll recharge your batteries in no time!

 Karaoke, sake and Geisha experiences

 We also recommend visiting the Minamiza theatre in Kyoto if you want to witness the artistry of Japanese Geisha.
-Their performances are very popular by locals and tourists and combine a mix of singing and dancing.
-Very sought after, Geisha are very hard to see outside performing theatres.
+Their performances are very popular with locals and tourists alike, and combine a mix of singing and dancing.
+Very sought after, Geisha are quite hard to see outside performing theatres.
 Highly skilled in the Japanese art of conversing, singing, literature and dancing, for Japanese people, Geisha keep ancient traditions alive.
-You can recognise a real Geisha by her manicured hair, distinctive white make-up and flawless, traditional attire.
+You can recognise a real Geisha by her manicured hair, flawless white make-up and striking, traditional attire.

 Marvel at traditional architecture

-In Kyoto you’ll find the popular Kinkaku-Ji or Golden Pavilion (quite touristy but worth a visit), the Buddhist temple of Ryoan-Ji (home to one of the most emblematic, manicured, Zen gardens) or the Fushimi Inari-Taisha – a Shinto shrine (Japan’s traditional religion) situated 764 ft above sea level with a maze of hiking trails to other smaller shrines, wildlife-inspired sculptures and lush green gardens.
-Don’t forget to read our Kyoto guide for more information.
+In Kyoto you’ll find the popular Kinkaku-Ji or Golden Pavilion and the Buddhist temple of Ryoan-Ji, home to one of the most emblematic, manicured, Zen gardens.
+You’ll also see the Fushimi Inari-Taisha, a Shinto shrine situated 764 ft above sea level with a maze of hiking trails to other smaller shrines, wildlife-inspired sculptures and lush green gardens.

 You’ll probably also spot red Torii, or gates built as part of Shinto shrines which symbolise the transition from the mundane into the sacred world.
 One of the most impressive Torii is the floating one in Miyajima – the island of the gods – as part of the Itsukushima shrine.
 This can be easily accessed when staying in Hiroshima.